 Recording this information will help you:

-MyDepressionTeam is the social network for people with depression and their loved ones.
-On MyDepressionTeam, more than 146,000 members come together to ask questions, give advice, and share their stories with others who understand life with depression.
+On MyDepressionTeam, the social network for people with depression and their loved ones, more than 150,000 members come together to ask questions, give advice, and share their stories with others who understand life with depression or bipolar disorder.

-Have you been diagnosed with bipolar psychosis?
+Have you ever experienced psychosis during an episode of mania or depression?
+What symptoms have you noticed?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 What Is The Difference Between Bipolar Psychosis And Schitzo Affective Disorder With Bipolar 1?